sksenapati007/PawPal/README.md

 A modern social platform for pet owners to connect, share experiences, and discover local pet-related services.

+## Our Goal

+`"Build the world’s leading pet ecosystem that unites social networking, healthcare, services, and commerce — making pet parenting seamless and future-ready."
+`

 ## 🌟 Features

 ### 📱 Core Functionality